- All 2019 Festival Events

-By not having vehicles we keep costs down and reduce harmful CO2 emissions.
-You can still organise your group, make outfits and make a walking float you can push along.
+Not having vehicles keeps costs down and reduces harmful CO2 emissions.
+You can still organise groups, make outfits or walking floats to push along

 We have arranged a dedicated quick shuttle service, kindly sponsored by Bristol University.
-Picking up from the end of the parade near Millennium Square this will run throughout the day to and from The Downs.
+Picking up from the end of the parade and this will run throughout the day to and from The Downs.

 First Buses 1,2,3 and 4 also run to The Downs.
-You can catch the bus from The Cenetaph or from College Green.
+You can catch the bus from The Cenotaph or from College Green.

-What’s more with a Pride Supporter Wristband Bus travel is FREE!
+What’s more with a Pride Supporter Wristband travel is FREE!